hvnguyyen/sailing-plan-b/README.md

 # Sailing Plan B

-Website for Ulrik & Karen's sailing journey on a 1984 Najad 343 from Norway to the Caribbean.
+Website for Ulrik & Karen's sailing journey on a 1984 Najad 343 from Norway to the Somewhere.

 Live at [sailing-planb.com](https://www.sailing-planb.com)